-In this study, we evaluate the impact of parental health shocks on investment in human capital of children, for the southern state of Andhra Pradesh in India.
-We use the recent longitudinal data of Young Lives project that aims to study childhood poverty of two birth cohorts (younger and older) over a 15-year period across four countries.
-We find evidence of temporary delay in primary school enrolment for the younger cohort while the schooling attainment is reduced for the older cohort due to adverse health shocks to their parents.
-Based on the findings of the study, we draw policy implications for designing safety nets to retain children in school at the upper-primary and secondary level.
+In this study, we evaluate the impact of parental health shocks on investment in the human capital of children, for the southern state of Andhra Pradesh in India.
+We use the recent longitudinal data from the Young Lives project that aims at studying childhood poverty in two birth cohorts (younger and older) over a 15-year period across four countries.
+We find evidence of temporary delay in primary school enrolment for the younger cohort while schooling attainment is reduced for the older cohort due to adverse health shocks to their parents.
+Based on the findings of the study, we draw policy implications for designing safety nets to retain children in school at the upper primary and secondary levels.

 This study is organized as follows.
 Section 2 discusses the theoretical framework and empirical evidence on the impact of health shocks on human capital investment.
-An illustration of the longitudinal data is given in Section 3.
-Section 4 defines the variables and methodology used.
-Results of the analysis are presented in Section 5 and the conclusions in Section 6.
+Section 3 gives an illustration of the longitudinal data and methodology used.
+Results of the analysis are presented in Section 4 and the conclusions in Section 5.

-2. Literature Review
+2 Literature review